Stainless Steel vs Aluminum Weed Grinders

 Stainless steel grinders have been growing in popularity, and you might wonder why someone would even purchase a stainless steel grinder.
 There are a couple reasons.

 One reason has distinguished itself as most important, and that’s the hardness of the material the grinder is made from.
 You can’t put a price on your health, and at the end of the day you’re going to be inhaling combusted, or vaporized, plant matter.
 But what you don’t want is little bits of metal from your grinder flowing in to your lungs.
-Some of us smoke weed regularly, and even though the amount of aluminum in each hit may be small, that can add up.
-We’re ingesting enough pollution through the natural world nowadays; we don’t need another source of contamination.

 Is Material Hardness Important to You?